-The Yemassee station consists of a platform with a sheltered area adjacent to the old Charleston and Western Carolina Railroad Depot built circa 1955, consists of a covered platform on the northwest side of the northeast-southwest tracks, a small parking lot and a building; the building is currently closed to passengers.
-The Yemassee Revitalization Corporation has purchased the depot building from CSX and completed the transfer of ownership on September 17, 2010.
-The community gathered at the depot on that occasion to celebrate as a representative from CSX presented the deed to Mayor J.L.
+The Yemassee station consists of a platform with a sheltered area adjacent to the old Charleston and Western Carolina Railroad depot built in 1955.
+The city purchased the building from CSX and completed the transfer of ownership on September 17, 2010.
+Community members gathered at the depot on that occasion to celebrate as a representative from CSX presented the deed to Mayor J.L.
 Goodwin.
-The town has also purchased approximately 0.64 acres of adjoining land from CSXT in 2010.
+The town also purchased approximately 0.64 acres of adjoining land.

 Yemassee is a small town on the border between Beaufort and Hampton Counties in South Carolina.
 The town takes its name from the Yamassee, an influential Native American tribe that was an important ally of the South Carolinian settlers until the Yamassee war of 1715.

 In 1864, General Sherman’s Union army came through Yemassee on its March to the Sea from Atlanta, systematically burning public and private buildings.
 All of the churches in the area were destroyed except for the Presbyterian church, which was used as a hospital by the Union army.
 Blood stains are still visible on the floor.

 Between 1914 and 1964, the Marine Corps used the Yemassee depot as a gateway to its Parris Island Recruit Training Depot.
 More than 500,000 recruits have passed through the train station at Yemassee; half of them came during World War II.
 Because of this traffic, in 1942 the Marine Corps leased a facility from the Atlantic Coast Line Railroad to house incoming recruits.
 The barracks still stands today, and townspeople are seeking to restore this historical structure and open a museum in it.

 Today, Yemassee is experiencing population growth and a small building boom due to its proximity to Hilton Head Island and Beaufort.
 The main local festival is the annual Shrimp Festival in September, as shrimp baiting is a major occupation in this coastal area.